 Data Analysis: Empirical Evidence

 Empirical data from various chemical compounds support the idea that bond strength depends on several factors beyond just the type of bond.
-For instance, while ionic compounds generally have high melting points and boiling points due to strong electrostatic attractions, there are exceptions.
+To give you an idea, while ionic compounds generally have high melting points and boiling points due to strong electrostatic attractions, there are exceptions.
 Some covalent compounds with extensive networks of hydrogen bonds or strong intermolecular forces can exhibit comparable or even higher melting points.

 Expert Insights

-Experts in materials science and chemistry emphasize that the properties of a material are not solely determined by the strength of individual bonds but also by the overall arrangement and interactions of atoms and molecules.
-For example, diamond, a covalently bonded network solid, is incredibly strong and hard due to its three-dimensional network of strong C-C bonds.
+Experts in materials science and chemistry underline that the properties of a material are not solely determined by the strength of individual bonds but also by the overall arrangement and interactions of atoms and molecules.
+On the flip side, for example, diamond, a covalently bonded network solid, is incredibly strong and hard due to its three-dimensional network of strong C-C bonds.
 In contrast, graphite, another form of carbon with covalent bonds, is much softer because its carbon atoms are arranged in layers that can slide past each other.

 Tips and Expert Advice